dothiv/banner/README.md

 Installation
 ------------

 After cloning the repo, install all dependencies with `npm install` in the repo's root directory.
+You need to have *grunt* installed (`npm install -g grunt-cli` for system-wide installation).

 Building
 --------